Understanding risk and return: A guide for investors

 2. Lending company-specific risks: The financial health of lending companies directly affects loan investments.
 A lending company may face operational challenges or even bankruptcy, which can impact its ability to meet obligations such as buybacks or timely payments to investors.

-3. Regulatory and compliance risks: Lending companies and loan marketplaces operate under country-specific laws and regulations.
+3. Regulatory and compliance risks: Lending companies and investing platforms operate under country-specific laws and regulations.
 Changes in these standards can impact business operations and, in turn, investor returns.

 How do loan investments fit into a diversified portfolio?